HENRY ART GALLERY

 Art Building, Room 132, Northeast Stevens Way

 Jacob Lawrence Gallery, or “The Jake,” is the place to experience the work of up-and-coming artists and designers studying at the UW.
 The Jake features work from current students, including those receiving bachelor’s degrees in design and fine art.
 The Jake is free to visit.
-The gallery is open Wednesday through Saturday from noon to 4 p.m.
+The gallery is open Tuesday through Friday from 10 a.m. to 4 p.m. and Saturday from 1 p.m. to 5 p.m.
 Most exhibits feature contemporary art and use various mediums including film, audio, and photography.

 MARY GATES HALL